wishawa/pierce/README.md

         }
     }
 }
-let weird_pierced = Pierced::new(
+let weird_pierce = Pierce::new(
     Box::new(WeirdPointer)
 );

-let first = &*weird_pierced;
+let first = &*weird_pierce;
 std::thread::sleep(Duration::from_secs(1));

 // Having slept for 1 second we now expect the WeirdPointer to dereference to another str.
-// But no. The next line will fail because Pierced will still return the same cached target, unaware that WeirdPointer now deref to a different address. assert_ne!(&*weird_pierced, first);
+// But no. The next line will fail because Pierce will still return the same cached target, unaware that WeirdPointer now deref to a different address. assert_ne!(&*weird_pierce, first);
 ```

 ## Fallback

-For Pierced to function optimally, **the final deref target must not be inside the outer pointer**,
+For Pierce to function optimally, **the final deref target must not be inside the outer pointer**,
 (it should be e.g. somehwere else on the heap or in the static region).

 This condition is met by most common smart pointers, including (but not limited to) `Box`, `Vec`, `String`, `Arc`, `Rc`.

 For pointers that don't meet this condition,
-Pierced pin it to the heap using `Box` to give it a stable address,
+Pierce pin it to the heap using `Box` to give it a stable address,
-so that the cache would not be left dangling if the Pierced (and the outer pointer in it) is moved.
+so that the cache would not be left dangling if the Pierce (and the outer pointer in it) is moved.

-You should avoid using Pierced if your doubly-nested pointer points to itself anyway.
+You should avoid using Pierce if your doubly-nested pointer points to itself anyway.